KaraC28/Upside-Downimal/README.md

 - A 'Give Point' button incrementing points and moves onto next JSON image
 - A 'No Point' button that only moves onto next JSON image
 - A  canvas that allows both mouse and touch drawing
 - A 'Clear" button that clears what was previously on the canvas
+- A timer that decrements down from 30 to 0 that starts with a button and resets after a point is given or not
 - A Json file filled with 10 images of animals that returns back to the first animal once it parses up to the end of the list Webpage is responsive to both mobile and PC dimensions